How to Shift from Offline To Online Commerce: a Guide for Retailers

 Enable Cloud Autoscaling for Your Website

 In fact, few businesses were prepared to cater to that surged demand.
-Ocado, a popular British supermarket, due to huge customer demand as first shelter-in-place orders were issued.
-Uniqlo Japan is still dealing with as consumers line up to purchase new washable masks from the brand.
+Ocado, a popular British supermarket, experienced several websites and mobile app crashes due to huge customer demand as first shelter-in-place orders were issued.
+Uniqlo Japan is still dealing with regular website outages as consumers line up to purchase new washable masks from the brand.
 Lagging infrastructure and occasional website crashes cause significant reputational damage.
 What’s more problematic though is that misconfigured and unoptimized infrastructure, without proper attention, can eventually fail in the most sub-optimal time.
-As , ‘big ticket’ infrastructure failures can cost enterprises up to $100,000 per hour (ouch!).
+As estimated by IDC, ‘big ticket’ infrastructure failures can cost enterprises up to $100,000 per hour (ouch!).

 The bottom line: don’t let your digital infrastructure deteriorate due to negligence.
 To prevent that, practice the following: